sitamgithub-MSIT/MalDetect/README.md

 3. Run the `test_app.py` file to test the Flask app.
 4. Execute the command: `pytest test_app.py`
 5. Verify the response and check for any errors or issues.
-6. Optionally, refer to the screenshots in the assets folder for test results.
+6. Optionally, please take a look at the screenshots in the assets folder for test results.

 ## Model Training and Evaluation